-This section covers two closely related types of business letters: complaint letters, which request compensation for problems with purchases or services, and adjustment letters, which are the responses to complaint letters.
+This chapter covers two closely related types of business letters: complaint letters, which request compensation for problems with purchases or services, and adjustment letters, which are the responses to complaint letters.

-For related matters, see the section on general business-letter format and style.
+For related matters, see the chapter on general business-letter format and style.

-- In the letter, identify early the reason you are writing — to register a complaint and to ask for some kind of compensation.
+- Early in the letter, identify the reason you are writing—to register a complaint and to ask for some kind of compensation.
 Avoid leaping into the details of the problem in the first sentence.